pmndrs/react-three-fiber/markdown/pitfalls.md

 return <mesh position-x={x} />
 ```

 #### ✅ Instead, use refs and mutate!
-This is totally fine and that's how you would do it in plain Threejs as well.
+This is totally fine and that's how you would do it in plain Threejs as well

 ```jsx
 const ref = useRef()